The Seven AIAG-VDA FMEA Steps

 Jumping directly to actions without identifying root causes is a frequent mistake that reduces the effectiveness of corrective measures.

-Step 5: Define Controls (Detection & Prevention)
+Practical Analysis: Define Controls (Detection & Prevention)

 Controls are the mechanisms in place to either prevent a failure from occurring or detect it before it reaches the customer.
 The Detection (D) rating reflects how capable current controls are.